 - Use proper spacing between links and buttons for easy navigation.

-With Google experimenting with mobile device usage and the mobile-friendly labels over the past year, it comes as no surprise that Google has made the shift to mobile ranking factors.
-Lets face it, everyone is always on their phone, which is causing a transformation in SEO.
-This transformation is only going to continue to expand, so the world of SEO as we’ve come to know isn’t going to be the same.
+Let’s face it—everyone is always on their phone, which is causing a transformation in SEO.
+This transformation is only going to continue to expand.
+This means the world of SEO as we’ve come to know isn’t going to be the same.

 As technology continues to take over our lives and how we use it, Google is going to continue to push to meet society’s expectations when using the internet.
-Now is the time to make sure you are 100% mobile ready.